He put flowers on his fiancee’s grave. Her father had him arrested on a charge of littering.

 It was about 7 p.m. on Jan.
 16, 2021, and Ford was driving from the venue to her home in Montgomery.
 But as she was traveling on Narrow Lane Road, the driver of a sedan lost control and collided with another car, which rammed into Ford’s SUV, according to police.

-When she didn’t respond to his texts or voice mails, Hagans contacted her roommate, and learned she had not reached home.
+When she didn’t respond to his texts or voice mails, Hagans contacted her roommate and learned she had not reached home.
 He knew something was wrong and raced about 60 miles from his home in Opelika to Montgomery.

 When he approached the intersection of the crash, he asked whether anyone involved in the wreck matched Ford’s description.
 Paramedics took him to see the crushed car, which led him to collapse in the middle of the street.

-“I was thinking, there’s no way she could be gone,” Hagans said.
+“I was thinking there’s no way she could be gone,” Hagans said.
 “She was the most loving and kind and hopeful and generous person I ever met.”

 She died Jan.
 17, 2021, just days after her 27th birthday.